by Christine Egbert

 Hebrews Chapter Eight

 Heb 8:3-8 “For every high priest is set in place to offer both gifts and sacrifices, from which it is necessary for this One also to have something which He may offer.
 (4) For if he were on earth, he should not be a priest, seeing that there are priests that offer gifts according to the law, (5) who serve according to the example and shadow of heavenly things, as God admonished Moses when Moses was about to make the tabernacle, for he said, ‘See that you make all things according to the pattern shown to you on the mount.’
 (6) But now He (Yeshua) has obtained a more excellent ministry, as He is the Mediator of a better covenant…” Now pay attention!
-The writer of Hebrews is about to explain exactly what makes this New Covenant better and what the problem was with the first.
+The writer of Hebrews is about to explain exactly what the problem with the first covenant was.